 Sports vs The Arts.
 It's a battle that has raged since before you were born.
 Rage Against The Machine vs Ryan Giggs, Picasso vs Pete Sampras, Tommy Raudonikis vs Andy Warhol.
 Arguments of dominance and importance that have been debated in pubs, watering holes and brothels with much vigour over the decades.
-A war of significant that still to this day tears apart the weak fabric of our land like Ian Roberts' shorts in that infamous 1993 State Of Origin game and/or Kev "Tame Impala" Parker cutting up his Converse All-Stars to make a bong.
+A war of significance that still to this day tears apart the weak fabric of our land like Ian Roberts' shorts in that infamous 1993 State Of Origin game and/or Kev "Tame Impala" Parker cutting up his Converse All-Stars to make a bong.

 But the battle has never been more at the forefront of debate than it is this weekend, as two conflicting events hosted on the same evening will be fighting for recognition from the people of this fine city.
 Sydney.
 The Real home of culture.
 And curved free kicks into the top corner.

 Speaking of corners.
 In one of them we have the Western Sydney Wanderers, the long overdue football/soccer team that will proudly represent everywhere west of Broadway Shopping Centre.
 They make their A-League debut this Saturday at Parramatta Stadium.
 Meanwhile, at The Standard, Taylor Square, Oxford Street, Sydney, one of this city's finest EVER bands, The Paper Scissors, will say farewell to the world.